Capnia lacustra: Habitat and distribution

 Capnia lacustra is endemic to Lake Tahoe, which spans the border of Nevada and California.
 Specimens have been collected in both states at depths of 200-899 feet but are most commonly found in plant beds up to 350 feet below the lake's surface.

 Conservation status

-Since the 1960's, Capnia lacustra density has decreased at multiple known sites.
+Since the 1960, Capnia lacustra density has decreased at multiple known sites.
 This could be related to declines in algae in the genus Chara, which makes up a significant part of their habitat.